|

 and can require a trip to the emergency room.
 It is a good idea to have canned

-puppy food on hand, but if you use it, we recommend mixing 2 tablespoons of it
+puppy food on hand, but if you use it, we recommend mixing no more than 2 tablespoons of it

 would only be necessary if he was not eating very well due to his new